colmena/colmena/CONTRIBUTING.md

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

+* Don't combine multiple changes in one PR!
+Use multiple PR's if you have multiple changes that are not very closely related.
+This will greatly enhance the chance of the PR being merged as is.

+* Please discuss on Slack before making large changes to the codebase.
+The smaller the change, the bigger the chance it will be merged.
+This also prevents wasting effort on writing code that does not gets merged.

 * Search [GitHub](https://github.com/colmena/colmena/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Make your changes in a new git branch: